microbus-io/fabric/docs/blocks/layers.md

 # Layered Architecture

-Onions have layers, ogres have layers, and so does any decent software architecture.
+Onions have layers, ogres have layers, and so does a good software architecture.

-`Microbus` applications are constructed in 4 layers:
+`Microbus` solutions are constructed in 5 layers:

 * At the bottom of the stack is a curated selection of OSS technologies that are utilized and abstracted away by the next layer, the connector
 * The [connector](./docs/structure/connector.md) construct is the base class from which all microservices are derived.
 It provides a consistent API to most of the building blocks that are required for a microservice to operate and mesh with other microservices.
 Quite often they rely on OSS under the hood
 * A [code generator](./docs/blocks/codegen.md) brings type-safe RAD that is specific to the semantics of each individual microservice
-* The core microservices and the application microservices are built using the code generator
+* The core microservices and the solution microservices are built using the code generator

-Each of the building blocks is described below the diagram.
+* Microservices are bundled together into [applications](../structure/application.md) according to the desired [topology](../blocks/topology.md)

+\
 <img src="./layers-1.drawio.svg">
 <p>

+## Applications

+Microservices in `Microbus` are not by themselves runnable, rather they are bundled in applications that manage their lifecycle.

+Typically, all microservices are bundled into a single application for [local development](../tech/local-dev.md).

+Similarly, [integration tests](../blocks/integration-testing.md) are executed against an application that contains the microservice under test and its downstream dependencies.

+Applications can contain any number of microservices, making them a flexible vehicle in the construction of the production [topology](../blocks/topology.md).

-## Application Microservices
+## Solution Microservices

-A `Microbus` application is a collection of microservices that implement the business logic of the solution.
+These are the microservices that implement the business logic of the solution.

 ## Core Microservices